flutter/website/src/get-started/install/_ios-setup.md

 - Create an [Apple Developer][] account.
 - Set up physical device deployment in Xcode.
-- Provision your Flutter app.
+- Create a development provisioning profile to self-sign certificates.
 - Install the third-party CocoaPods dependency manager if your app uses Flutter plugins.

 #### Create your Apple ID and Apple Developer account

-To test deploy to a physical iOS device, you need an Apple ID.
+To test deploying to a physical iOS device, you need an Apple ID.

 To distribute your app to the App Store, you must enroll in the Apple Developer Program.

-If you only need to test your app, complete the first step and move on to the next section.
+If you only need to test deploying your app, complete the first step and move on to the next section.

 1. If you don't have an [Apple ID][], create one.

 1. If you haven't enrolled in the [Apple Developer][] program, enroll now.

-   To learn more about membership types, see [Choosing a Membership][].
+   To learn more about membership types, check out [Choosing a Membership][].

 [Apple ID]: https://support.apple.com/en-us/HT204316